remipassmoilesel/abc-map/documentation/5_backlog.md

 ## SVG Export

-For interoperability with other software.
-Per example better layouts using Inkscape.
+For interoperability with other software (Per example for better layouts using Inkscape).

 ## Custom (and better) map tools